TrailerVote/slate/source/index.html.md

 *Note: Special advertisement clips, such as ad banners or special action triggers are handled differently - the fullscreen web view is presented with the corresponding url being loaded or some other UI elements are presented, such as the "Put your phones away" view.*

+> Overriding the logo image used in the SDK

 ```objective_c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {